 C. Challenges of CCA

-• Example: An energy company struggling to determine the fair market value of its long-term infrastructure investments.
+- Example: An energy company facing challenges estimating the fair value of long-term infrastructure investments amid fluctuating oil prices.

 3. Current Purchasing Power (CPP) Accounting